nisabasar/memberfinderpro/README.md

 ## Usage

+1. Update the login details in the code with your own Facebook username and password.

-1. Run the Flask application: python app.py
+2. Run the Flask application: python app.py

-2. Access the application at [http://localhost:5000](http://localhost:5000).
+3. Access the application at [http://localhost:5000](http://localhost:5000).

-3. Login with your credentials. (username:admin , password:F.user.41)
+4. Login with your credentials. (username:admin , password:F.user.41)

-4. Enter the Facebook group URL and search keywords (multiple keywords can be entered separated by commas, e.g., "electric, electronic, auto") to start scraping.
+5. Enter the Facebook group URL and search keywords (multiple keywords can be entered separated by commas, e.g., "electric, electronic, auto") to start scraping.

-5. View search results and download if necessary.
+6. View search results and download if necessary.

 ## Contributing